A well-balanced and nutritious diet has many benefits.

 According to the National Institute of Neurological Disorders and Stroke, RLS affects up to 10% of Americans, with women twice as likely to experience the condition.
 For most people, the urge to move seems to intensify when they’re relaxing or trying to sleep.

-The exact causes of RLS are not fully understood.
-However, there appears to be a link between symptoms of RLS and a person’s blood iron levels.
+While the exact causes of RLS are not fully understood, there appears to be a link between symptoms of RLS and a person’s blood iron levels.

 Using cast-iron pots and pans and avoiding tea or coffee at meals can also help boost iron absorption.

-Extremely high iron levels can even be fatal in some cases, so it’s best to always consult your healthcare professional before taking supplements (
+Extremely high iron levels can even be fatal in some cases, so it’s best to consult your healthcare provider before taking supplements (

-Some evidence also suggests that magnesium insufficiency may play a role in restless leg syndrome (
+Finally, some evidence suggests that magnesium insufficiency may play a role in restless leg syndrome (

 Summary Restless leg syndrome is often linked to low iron levels.
-Those with this condition may want to increase their intake of iron-rich foods and discuss supplementation with their healthcare professional.
+Those with this condition may want to increase their intake of iron-rich foods and discuss supplementation with their healthcare provider.

-A diet that provides too little vitamins and minerals can cause the appearance of several symptoms, some of which are more common than others.
+A diet that provides an insufficient intake of vitamins and minerals can cause several symptoms, some of which are more common than others.

 Often, increasing your intake of foods rich in the appropriate vitamins and minerals can help resolve or greatly reduce your symptoms.